xinmiaow/STAT545-hw-Wang-Xinmiao/hw04/hw04_Gapminder.md

 ### Anti\_join

 > anti\_join(x, y): Return all rows from x where there are not matching values in y, keeping just columns from x.
 This is a filtering join.

+`anti_join` will keep the observations from the dataset in x position which is not in the dataset in y position.

 ``` r
 gapminder.part %>%